Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/README.md

 ```

 #### Demo app
 We provide a sample app that demonstrate the use of the Rakuten Advertising attribution SDK.
-You can find the open source application at this Git Repsitory
+You can find the open source application at this Git Repository
 * [RAd Advertiser Demo](https://github.com/Rakuten-Advertising-Developers/radadvertiser-demo-android)